MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-monitoring.md

 ## Default Data Loaded for Last 1 Day

-By default, the monitoring dashboard loads data for the last 1 day.
+By default, the monitoring dashboard loads data for the last one day.
 Users can easily analyze the recent performance of their desktop flow processes without the need to manually adjust the date range.

 ## Auto Refresh with 60-Second Cadence

-The monitoring dashboard supports an auto-refresh feature with a cadence of 60 seconds.
-This allows users to stay up-to-date with real-time data, ensuring they have the latest insights into the performance of their desktop flow processes.
+The monitoring dashboard supports an autorefresh feature with a cadence of 60 seconds.
+This feature allows users to stay up-to-date with real-time data, ensuring they have the latest insights into the performance of their desktop flow processes.

 ## Visualize and Filter at Individual Process Level

 With the Control Center's Desktop Flow Monitoring, users can easily visualize and filter data at the individual process level.
 This capability enables users to focus on specific processes and gain in-depth insights into their performance.

-By leveraging the Desktop Flow Monitoring feature, users can efficiently manage and optimize their desktop flow processes, ensuring smooth and reliable automation within their organization.
+Overall the Desktop Flow Monitoring feature, users can efficiently manage and optimize their desktop flow processes, ensuring smooth and reliable automation within their organization.